namfrans/MiniCompilerSoftware/README.md

 # MiniCompilerSoftware
 A mini compiler software written in JAVA that would accept any string in the form of statement as used in programming languages.

-Please, take note of the following guidelines:

-(a) The program should be able to accept any string and report the correctness or otherwise of each string.
+-The program accepts any string and report the correctness or otherwise of each string.
-(b) The program should ask the user for a string and check for correctness.
+-The program should ask the user for a string and check for correctness.
-(c) If the string is correct, the program should do the translation by going through all the 7 stages below.
+-If the string is correct, the program does the translation by going through all the 7 stages below.
-(d) If the string is wrong, then it should report the errors and no translation is done in stages 1 to 7.
+-If the string is wrong, then it reports the errors and no translation is done in stages 1 to 7.
-(e) The program should be tested with at least 10 different strings.
-(f) There should be one entry and one exit point in the program.
+-There programs has one entry and one exit point.
-(g) The output of the program should contain the following stages of Compiler
+-The output of the program contains the following stages of Compiler
 Techniques:

 Stages of Compiler Techniques: